Goyal-Puja/ShopFromHomeApplication/README.md

-### ShopForHome Application (Angular with SpringBoot Web Services)
+### Shop Form Home Application (Angular with SpringBoot Web Services)
 ---------
 This is a Single Page Appliaction with client-side rendering.
-It includes backend and frontend two seperate projects on different branches.
+It includes backend and frontend two separate projects on different branches.
 The frontend client makes API calls to the backend server when it is running.

 ## Features available :
 **Admin**